Top savings accounts: where to find the best rates for your cash

 Time to consider investing?

-The reality is you're likely to achieve a better return over the long term by investing (five years or more).
+If you're sure you don't need to access your money anytime soon, you'll likely achieve a better return over the long term by investing (five years or more).

 If you are comfortable taking on some risk for potentially better returns, you could consider investing in the stock market (capital at risk).